Gone Fishing

 It’s a small operation.
 Heath says he has eight or ten fishermen who bring in catfish – mostly blues and channel cats from Kentucky Lake and Lake Barkley – and they’re not getting any younger.
 Add the two guys who process the fish and it’s easy to see why Steven Clem can’t buy as much wild-caught catfish for his restaurant customers as he’d like to.

 Which makes us appreciate Heath’s catfish even more.
-As Holly Hill executive chef Tyler McNabb says, the flavor of wild-caught is superior to farm-raised.
+As Holly Hill Executive Chef Tyler McNabb says, the flavor of wild-caught is superior to farm-raised.

 It tastes better than anything I’ve ever purchased.
 The texture is firm but tender.
 Succulent but not mushy.
 A super clean taste.
 Our wild-caught Kentucky lake catfish is the cleanest you can get and I challenge anyone to prove me wrong.